-In Years 3, 4 and 5, the amount of homework gradually increases, often consisting of English, Maths, Verbal and Non-verbal reasoning, spelling, and times tables.
-On occasion, finishing off tasks will be set relating to aspects of Topic or Science.
-Pupils in Key Stage 2 should read daily, and parents are asked to sign homework diaries each evening.
+In Years 3, 4 and 5, the amount of homework gradually increases, often consisting of English, Maths, Verbal and Non-verbal Reasoning, spelling, and times tables.
+On occasion, finishing off tasks will be set relating to other foundation subjects, for example, Topic.
+Pupils in Key Stage 2 should read daily.